alexrothenberg/legacy_data/README.md

 - If you *really* only want the comments table tell it not to follow any foreign_keys

   `script/generate script/generate models_from_tables --table-name comments --skip-associated`

+- If you use [factory girl](http://github.com/thoughtbot/factory_girl) it will generate a simple factory for each model it generates

+  `script/generate script/generate models_from_tables --table-name comments --with-factories`

 (You do need to install the plugin `gem install legacy_data` as long as http://gemcutter.org is one of your gem sources)